Phonological Awareness Activities: A Teacher's GuidePhonological Awareness Activities: A Teacher's Guide: practical strategies for teachers

 Strategy 1: Robot Talk Transitions

 Transitions are ideal for practicing oral blending at the phoneme or syllable level.
-The teacher uses a mechanical voice to segment instructions, and the pupils blend the sounds to understand.
+The teacher uses a mechanical voice to segment instructions, and the learners blend the sounds to understand.
 This requires no preparation and turns queuing time into instruction.

 The teacher says "Please touch your t-oe-s" or "Line up by the d-oo-r" using distinct, separated sounds.
-The pupils listen, blend, and perform the action.
+The learners listen, blend, and perform the action.
 The physical action provides feedback about who has blended successfully.

 If a child struggles, the teacher reduces difficulty by segmenting at the syllable level.
 For example, the instruction changes to "Touch your shoul-ders".
 This moves the child back one step on the continuum.